Acronis Clone to Smaller SSD: How-to Guide & Easier Way

 Step 3.
 Select the source drive that you want to clone, and click Next.
 Then, choose the destination SSD.

 Step 4.
-Choose the appropriate cloning method based on your cloning target.
+Choose the appropriate cloning method based on your cloning target, such as To replace a disk on this machine.

 Step 5.
 Review the cloning information and hit Proceed to let Acronis clone disk to smaller SSD.